-- 2.1 The Employer shall provide an agreed facility for the use of the Union Delegate to perform their duties and functions as the on-site representative of the Employees.
-The provision of the following facilities is to ensure that the Union Delegate is able to effectively perform their functions in a professional and timely manner.
-The facilities shall include:

-- (a) a telephone and computer;

-- (b) a table and chairs;

-- (c) a filing cabinet;

-- (d) air-conditioning/heating; and

-- (e) access to stationary and other administrative facilities, including the use of printing, photocopying, internet and email facilities following consultation between the Union Delegate and management.

-- 2.2 The Parties recognise the importance of a private lockable area, and the Employer will use all reasonable endeavours to provide such an area for use by Union Delegates.
+- 1.1 This Appendix applies where the Employer is the Principal Contractor on any particular site or Project. - (a) Union Delegate; and - (a) access to stationary and other administrative facilities, including the use of printing, photocopying, internet and email facilities following consultation between the Union Delegate and management. - 1.2 The Parties recognise the importance of a private lockable area, and the Employer will use all reasonable endeavours to provide such an area for use by Union Delegates.
 However, the Parties recognise this is not always achievable on certain Projects.

-3. Passenger and Materials Lifts
+2. Passenger and Materials Lifts

-3.1 Definition of Building Where Lift Required

-- (a) A passenger/materials lift will be provided on a building which will, when complete, consist of more than six (6) storey levels excluding the roof, parapets and basement levels (if any), but including the ground floor (refer to clause 3.2 of this Appendix). - (b) For the purposes of this clause, a storey level means structurally completed floor, walls, pillars or columns and ceilings (not being false ceilings), and will include mezzanine or similar levels but excluding half floors such as toilet blocks or storerooms located between floors. - (c) For the purpose of defining the number of storey levels in a building, where any plant room or similar structure does not exceed 25% of the top floor area, such plant room or similar structure will not be counted as a storey level or levels as the case may be. - (d) For a building with sloping or split floors (e.g. carpark), the method of determining storey levels will be by taking the height of that building and dividing its height by the average floor height of a building which does not have sloping or split floors.
+- 2.1 Definition of Building Where Lift Required - (a) A passenger/materials lift will be provided on a building which will, when complete, consist of more than six (6) storey levels excluding the roof, parapets and basement levels (if any), but including the ground floor (refer to clause 2.2 of this Appendix). - (b) For the purposes of this clause, a storey level means structurally completed floor, walls, pillars or columns and ceilings (not being false ceilings), and will include mezzanine or similar levels but excluding half floors such as toilet blocks or storerooms located between floors. - (c) For the purpose of defining the number of storey levels in a building, where any plant room or similar structure does not exceed 25% of the top floor area, such plant room or similar structure will not be counted as a storey level or levels as the case may be. - (d) For a building with sloping or split floors (e.g. carpark), the method of determining storey levels will be by taking the height of that building and dividing its height by the average floor height of a building which does not have sloping or split floors.

-3.2 When Lift Required
+2.2 When Lift Required